huggingface/diffusers/docs/source/en/using-diffusers/inference_with_tcd_lora.md

 ## Compatibility with ControlNet

-For this example, we'll keep using the SDXL model and the TCD-LoRA for SDXL with depth and canny ControlNet.
+For this example, you'll keep using the SDXL model and the TCD-LoRA for SDXL with depth and canny ControlNets.

 ### Depth ControlNet
 ```python